 “So what they'll have access to is mobile phones” He said, “I think the mobile games industry is going to continue to grow massively.”

-He then listed some of the most popular mobile games, such as PUBG Mobile and Knives Out, which are competing among the likes of Fortnite and Minecraft as the most watched games on YouTube, saying, “We have two out of our top 10 games globally that are mobile games watched.”
+- Read More: Fortnite and Minecraft as the most watched games on YouTube, saying, “We have two out of our top 10 games globally that are mobile games watched.”

 Topic starts at 41:25 for mobile users.